Momwhyareyouhere/Snake-Game-for-Console/README.md

-# Snake Game
+# Snake Game for Console

-A simple Snake Game implemented in Python using Tkinter.
+A simple Snake Game implemented in Python for the console.

 ## Installation